tymyrddin/purple/source/docs/foundations/system-effectiveness/index.rst

-SEM, developed by Gerald and Daniel Weinberg, works across three elements: systems (interconnected parts whose behaviour emerges from interactions rather than components), models (the mental representations people use to understand those systems, most of which are incomplete or outdated), and errors (the mismatches between model and reality that keep recurring until the model is corrected rather than the symptom suppressed).
+SEM, developed by Gerald and Daniel Weinberg, works across three elements: systems (interconnected parts whose behaviour emerges from interactions rather than components), models (the mental representations people use to understand those systems, many of which are incomplete or outdated), and errors (the mismatches between model and reality that keep recurring until the model is corrected rather than the symptom suppressed).

 The core insight is that errors are not anomalies.
 They are evidence of model failure.
 When a patching programme